iamaniketc/TSF-Data-Science-Business-Analytics/README.md

 # TSF-Data-Science-Business-Analytics
 This repository has been made as apart of my Data Science and Business Analytics Internship with The Sparks Foundation.

-Task #1- Prediction Using Supervised ML
+Task #1- Prediction using Supervised ML

 -Predict the percentage of marks of an student based on the number of study hours -This is a simple linear regression task as it involves just 2 variables.